pnadolny13/100-days-of-code/log.md

 **Thoughts** I came to work an hour early to do this.
 I will probably start doing it everyday.
 I'm understanding now why Flask is known as a simple framework with many add-ons.
 It doesnt force you to be as organized as Django does which is better if the app is simple but worse as the app grows.

 **Link(s) to work:** https://github.com/pnadolny13/FirstFlaskApp/commit/2460e8c3a74e5feae512d23fd3a5b1f369d3c09d

+### Day 9: January 12, 2018

+**Today's Progress**: Today I researched how to create an Alexa skill and created a basic tutorial hello world version.
+I had to install ngrok and an iphone app to talk to Alexa but it worked and it was awesome.
+Hoping to convert the sample template to something custom for me to use, like read some local file or something.

+**Thoughts** Ngrok blew my mind, now I can run local code and view from anywhere.
+I viewed my Flask app on my phone to test out how it views as mobile size.
+Really cool for development.
+**Link(s) to work:** https://github.com/pnadolny13/AlexaSkill_FlaskAsk/commits/master